-1. Field cut hole in panel 1" less than the diameter of stack.
-Back-cut hole and bend panel up around stack.
+1. Field cut hole in panel for the diameter of stack.
 Caulk continuous around stack.
 2. Pipe penetration should be in pan of panel only; adjust stack to avoid penetration through a rib.
 3. Cut hole to allow for thermal movement of panels 30' or more.
 4. If stack is metal, it must be painted to prevent rust run-off from staining panels.

 1. For square penetrations, build out a flashing assembly as described on the following pages.
 2. The flashing assembly is similar for metal or wood solid substrates; however, appropriate fasteners for each method must be used.
-3. Open framing must have a minimum of 4" solid substrate upward around curb penetrations and a minimum of 12" on each side of the penetration spanning existing purlins.
+3. Open framing must have a minimum of 5' solid substrate surrounding penetrations.
+The flashing must extend a minimum of 4" upward around curb penetration, and a minimum of 12" on each side of the penetration spanning existing purlins.